mrazomej/phd/docs/src/chapter_04/section_06_microscopy.md

 expanded to illuminate an area larger than that of the camera sensor.
 While this allowed for an entire field of view to be illuminated, there was still approximately a 10% difference in illumination across both dimensions.
-This nonuniformity was corrected for in post-processing by capturing twenty images of a homogeneously fluorescent plastic slide (Autofluorescent Plastic Slides, Chroma Cat.
+This non-uniformity was corrected for in post-processing by capturing twenty images of a homogeneously fluorescent plastic slide (Autofluorescent Plastic Slides, Chroma Cat.
 No. 920001) and averaging to generate a map of illumination intensity at any pixel $I_\text{YFP}$.
 To correct for shot noise in the camera (Andor iXon+ 897 EMCCD), twenty images were captured in the absence of